Optimal or Greedy Decision Trees? Revisiting their Objectives, Tuning, and Performance: Evaluating Five Open Questions about Optimal and Greedy Decision Trees

+A reoccurring critique on ODTs is that they are prone to overfit and more so than greedy trees.
+Initially, this concern was raised by \citet{dietterich1995optimal_overfitting}, while more recently \citet{blanc2023topk_opt_trees} and \citet{sullivan2024beating_odt} have raised similar concerns.
+On the other hand, as we have already seen in Open Question~\ref{oq:accuracy}, with the same size limit, ODTs do obtain a significantly higher average out-of-sample accuracy, which argues against the concern for overfitting.
+Therefore, we analyze the risk of overfitting by comparing ODTs with greedy on the synthetic data with noise, first by reiterating the earlier results on real data, and then by examining the performance of ODT and CART on synthetic data generated with noise.

-We addressed overfitting before when observing the results in Fig.~\ref{fig:sample_learning_curve}.
-These results showed that without hyperparameter tuning, ODTs are more prone to overfitting than greedy approaches when data is sparse.
+\paragraph{Overfitting on the real data.} We already addressed overfitting on the real data above when observing the results in Fig.~\ref{fig:sample_learning_curve}.
+These results showed that without hyperparameter tuning, ODTs are more prone to overfit than greedy approaches when data is sparse.
 However, with tuning and with the same size constraint, we observe that ODTs perform better than greedy trees on average.
-We further analyze the risk of overfitting by comparing ODTs with greedy on the synthetic data with noise.

-Fig.~\ref{fig:synthetic_results_feature_noise} shows how both approaches respond to increasing feature noise.
+\paragraph{Overfitting on synthetic data with noise.} Fig.~\ref{fig:synthetic_results_feature_noise} shows how both approaches respond to increasing feature noise in our synthetic data.
 For all amounts of feature noise, ODT obtains both a higher test accuracy and smaller trees than both CART approaches.
-The TDR is mostly similar, except for large amount of feature noise which causes the unconstrained CART to train larger trees which results in a higher TDR, but not in higher accuracy.
-ODT's FDR is consistently better than CART's.
+The TDR and FDR are mostly similar, except for large amount of feature noise.

 Fig.~\ref{fig:synthetic_results_class_noise} shows that for increasing amounts of class noise, ODT's test accuracy is again consistently higher than both CART approaches.
 For large amounts of class noise, unconstrained CART obtains a lower test accuracy than both other approaches and also yields significantly larger trees.
+This result was obtained \emph{with} five-fold cross-validation of the complexity cost of CART, as described in our best practices in Appendix~\ref{app:cart}.
+To prevent generating such large CART trees, we have also experimented with fostering smaller trees by selecting the largest complexity cost that yields trees with a validation error close to the best validation error.
+This significantly reduced the number of leaf nodes, but also significantly reduced the out-of-sample accuracy for other experiments where no such overfitting was observed.

 For the synthetic linear data, Fig.~\ref{fig:synthetic_notree_results_noise} shows similar results.
 In both cases, with little noise, unconstrained CART achieves a higher accuracy but with a much larger tree.
-However, when either type of noise increases, ODT's test accuracy becomes higher.
+However, when either type of noise increases, ODT's test accuracy becomes relatively higher.